MaryamMansour/bmi/README.md

 ## Branching Methodology

 The app development process follows a branching methodology in Git, where each feature is implemented in a separate branch and then merged into the master branch after completion.

+for screenshots , check out Merges with the master branch